Treaty of Amiens: Early diplomacy

 The War of the Second Coalition started well for the coalition, with successes in Egypt, Italy and Germany.
-The successes proved to be short-lived, however; after France's victories at the Battles of Marengo and Hohenlinden, Austria, Russia and Naples sued for peace, with Austria eventually signing the Treaty of Lunéville.
+The success proved to be short-lived, however; after France's victories at the battles of Marengo and Hohenlinden, Austria, Russia and Naples sued for peace, with Austria eventually signing the Treaty of Lunéville.
 Horatio Nelson's victory at the Battle of Copenhagen on 2 April 1801 halted the creation of the League of Armed Neutrality and led to a negotiated ceasefire.

 The French First Consul, Napoleon Bonaparte, first made truce proposals to British foreign secretary Lord Grenville as early as 1799.
 Because of the hardline stance of Grenville and Prime Minister William Pitt the Younger, their distrust of Bonaparte and obvious defects in the proposals, they were rejected out of hand.
 However, Pitt resigned in February 1801 over domestic issues and was replaced by the more accommodating Henry Addington.
 At that point Britain was motivated by the danger of a war with Russia.

 Addington's foreign secretary, Robert Jenkinson, Lord Hawkesbury, immediately opened communications with Louis Guillaume Otto, the French commissary for prisoners of war in London through whom Bonaparte had made his earlier proposals.
 Hawkesbury stated that he wanted to open discussions on terms for a peace agreement.
 Otto, generally under detailed instructions from Bonaparte, engaged in negotiations with Hawkesbury in mid-1801.
-Unhappy with the dialogue with Otto, Hawkesbury sent diplomat Anthony Merry to Paris, who opened a second line of communications with the French foreign minister, Talleyrand.
+Unhappy with the dialogue with Otto, Hawkesbury sent diplomat Anthony Merry to Paris, who opened a second line of communications with the French foreign minister, Charles Maurice de Talleyrand-Périgord.
 By mid-September, written negotiations had progressed to the point that Hawkesbury and Otto met to draft a preliminary agreement.
 On 30 September, they signed the preliminary agreement in London, which was published the next day.